-- 1. Turn off the projector, allow it to cool down, and unplug the power cord. - 2.
+- 1. Press the \circlearrowleft Power button twice to turn off the projector.
+When you hear the projector beep twice, unplug the power cord. - 2.
 Clean the air vent on the back of the projector. - 3.
-Turn the projector upside-down and clean the filter and air intake vents on the base of the projector.
+Carefully turn the projector upside-down and clean the filter and air intake vents on the base of the projector.